briangu/memblast/examples/README.md

 ## Neural network broadcast example

 The [nn_weights/](nn_weights/) folder trains a small neural network on the XOR problem with PyTorch and streams the weights as raw bytes so clients can map them directly for inference.

+## Snapshot MVCC example

+The [snapshots/](snapshots/) folder demonstrates multi-version concurrency control.
+The server records a snapshot after each update and the DuckDB client retrieves two versions to compare their means.